NesrineMessaoudi/Leaf-disease-detection/README.md

 # Leaf-disease-detection
-Developpement d'une application intelligente pour la detection des maladies des plantes
+Development of an intelligent application for the detection of plant diseases